 Candidates may take the theory test with extended response time (60 minutes) when one of the following requirements are met:

 The candidate is entitled for extended testing time on health grounds:

 The applicant must present a written statement or certificate from a healthcare professional if they wish to take the test with an extended response time on health grounds.

-If the theory test candidate’s mother tongue is other than Finnish, Swedish or English and they do not have sufficient skills in any of these languages, or if they are illiterate or deaf, an interpreter may be used when taking the theory test.
+If the theory test candidate’s mother tongue is not Finnish, Swedish or English and they do not have sufficient skills in any of these languages, or if they are deaf with sign language as their first language, an interpreter may be used when taking the theory test.

-The examiner of the theory test must take care that the interpreter is located in the theory test room properly so that the theory test material does not jeopardize.
-The interpreter does not see the test material.
-The examiner will read the questions out loud and the interpreter translates the examiner’s talk to the test candidate.
+The interpreter may not see the test material.
+The examiner reads the questions out loud and the interpreter translates the examiner’s speech for the test candidate.

-Chances that the interpreter may influence to the candidates answers must be minimized.
-If there is a justified suspicion of the misuse of the interpretation, the examiner must remove the interpreter from the test situation.
+It is the examiner’s responsibility to ensure that the interpreter is not able to influence the test candidate’s answers.
+If there is justified suspicion of the misuse of the interpretation, the examiner must remove the interpreter from the test situation.
 The candidate may finish the test without the interpreter.